deploring/COS80007-Assignment-1/readme.txt

      * At least five words are used.

 Compound: 5 Marks
-Compund questions must be:
+Compound questions must be:
      * The existing sentence has been classed as "simple".
      * A conjunction is used.
      * A comma is used.
      * At least ten words are used.

 Complex: 10 Marks
-Complex questons must be:
+Complex questions must be:
      * The existing sentence has been classed as "compound".
      * A relative pronoun is used.
      * A word is capitalised that isn't at the beginning of the sentence.